claresudbery/clare-wiki-ably/pages/coding/tools/intellij-idea.md

   - Note that you'll still see the notification saying SDK is not specified in the notifications window
     - but this seems to just be history of old notifications

+## Troubleshooting

+  - If you get surprising errors in the repl: Try restarting the repl (I think I wrote this in reference to ClojureScript)

+## Keyboard shortcuts

-## Change / add keyboard shortcuts
+### Change / add keyboard shortcuts

   - Splat-shift-A
   - Keyboard | keymap